Transformer-Based Models for Automatic Identification of Argument Relations: A Cross-Domain Evaluation: EVALUATION

-All the experiments carried out in this work have been run in a double NVIDIA Titan V computer with an Intel Xeon W-2123 CPU and 62Gb of RAM.
-This way, we can evaluate not only the performance of the models in the classification task, but also their training computational cost in our specific task.
-The number of parameters and the computational cost of training each model may vary significantly.
-The BERT-base model used in this work is structured with 12 transformer blocks, a hidden size of 768 and 12 attention heads with a total amount of 110M parameters.
-The BERT-large model used in this work has 24 transformer blocks, a hidden size of 1024 and 16 attention heads, with a total amount of 340M parameters.
-The XLNet models, both base and large, have the same transformer architecture and number of parameters than the BERT models presented before.
-RoBERTa base and large models have also the same architecture, but the number of parameters is different, being 125M and 335M for RoBERTa-base and RoBERTa-large respectively.
-DistilBERT has 6 transformer blocks, a hidden size of 768 and 12 attention heads with a total amount of 66M parameters.
-Finally, ALBERT-base has 12 transformer blocks with 128-sized embedding and 12 attention heads, resulting in a total amount of 11M parameters.
-ALBERT-xxlarge has also 12 transformer blocks and 128-sized embedding, but a hidden size of 4096 and 64 attention heads, having 223M parameters in this case.
-We adapted the maximum sequence length and the batch size for both train and test samples for each experiment.
-In every experiment, those parameters were configured in order to use the whole available memory on the GPUs.
+We adapted the maximum sequence length and the batch size of our inputs in each experiment.
+These parameters were configured in order to use the whole available GPU memory.
 When training BERT-base models, we defined a maximum sequence length of 256 and a batch size of 64.
 When training BERT-large models, we halved those values to a maximum sequence length of 128 and a batch size of 32.
 We trained XLNet-base with a maximum sequence length of 256 and a batch size of 32, and XLNet-large with a maximum sequence length of 256 and a batch size of 8.
 RoBERTa-base was trained with a maximum sequence length of 256 and batch size of 32, and for training RoBERTa-large we used the same maximum sequence length but a batch size of 16.
 For DistilBERT we used a maximum sequence length of 256 and a batch size of 128.
 Finally, ALBERT-base was trained defining a maximum sequence length of 256 and batch size of 64, but in order to fit ALBERT-xxlarge in our available memory we had to define a maximum sequence length of 128 and a batch size of 4.
 We trained all these models for 50 epochs in our corpus.
 The best results (depicted in the following section) were obtained with a 1e-5 learning rate.